sandialabs/snl-quest/README.md

 Since version 1.2.f, you can import your own time series data (PV and load profiles) through the user interface.
 You can also import your own data by adding to the QuESt data bank manually.
 See below for details.

+### QuESt Equity
+<a id="faq-equity"></a>

+> Can I adjust the powerplant parameters in the wizard?

+No, any adjustments must be made in QuESt Data Manager before saving the entire powerplant data file.

+> Can I use a PV profile sepororat from what the QuESt Data Manager downloads automatically for the powerplant?

+Yes.
+You would need to normalize it to the range [0,1] and then open the powerplant data file and replace the parameter "pv" with the new normalized profile.
+The wizard would then use the new profile when that powerplant data file was selected.

+> When I select more than three replacement fractions the figures don't display correctly and I can't read the lables.

+This is a known issue.
+The output file (labled outputfile.json) can be found in `/results/equity/YYYY_MM_DD_HHMMSS/` and has all of the results stored so that they can be plotted corectly thorugh another program.

 #### Rate structure
 The rate structure files are stored as .json files in `/data/rate_structures/` after being downloaded through QuESt Data Manager.
 You can add a new file following the format of one downloaded using QuESt Data Manager.
 The general structure of the .json object is as follows: